-71 Korea Times (September 26, 2010), "Mexico seeking to lead G20 development issues."

-aid donor, can act as a bridge between the developed and developing worlds in this effort."
-The G20 development working group is preparing a multi-year action plan for each country that will be delivered at the Seoul Summit.72 (September 26, 2010, Korea Times)
+Development is critical for long-term, sustainable global economic growth.
+"In the last few decades, the development doctrine focused primarily on aid for alleviating poverty, rather than on promoting genuine economic development by increasing the capability of the lowest income countries," said SaKong II, chair of the Seoul Summit committee.
+"In Seoul, we would like the G20 to establish a new framework of development with multiyear action plans.
+Korea, which has recently gone from being an aid recipient to an aid donor, can act as a bridge between the developed and developing worlds in this effort."
+The G20 development working group is preparing a multi-year action plan for each country that will be delivered at the Seoul Summit.73 (September 26, 2010, Korea Times)

-Korean president Lee Myung-bak and finance minister Yoon Jeung-hyun have said that as the chair of the G20 Summit in November, Korea will actively reflect African views to the leading economies of the world.73 (September 15, 2010, Yonhap English News).
+Korean president Lee Myung-bak and finance minister Yoon Jeung-hyun have said that as the chair of the G20 Summit in November, Korea will actively reflect African views to the leading economies of the world.74 (September 15, 2010, Yonhap English News).

 "The ultimate challenge for the G20 Summit is to show that it is possible to overcome the development gap between [advanced and emerging economies] and to mobilize international efforts to do so," said Young Soo-gil, chairman of the Presidential Committee on Green Growth.
 Korea's own experience of transforming from being among the poorest countries 50 years ago to becoming a newly industrialized country, shows that it is possible to overcome the challenge.
 "By reflecting on its own experiences, Korea can lead international efforts to close this gap, as a bridge country.
 This would help Korea become a constructive and influential force, a soft power as it were, in the international efforts to solve global problems," Young said.
 "Korea's hosting of the G20 Summit this year offers a unique opportunity to demonstrate to the world that we can make a change by ably brokering meaningful global cooperation to overcome the developmental gaps ...
-The experiences with the latest global economic crisis demonstrate that the thinking of policymakers from both the emerging countries and the advanced ones about good economic management have been flawed and that there is a need for re-thinking and thought innovation on each side, as well as for renewed efforts for reconciliation of such thoughts between the two," he said.
-"From this perspective, the current global crisis presents a unique opportunity for a new global thinking.
-We now know that many of the old 'international best practices' are no longer valid.
-There is both a need and an opportunity for new global standards.
-In this sense Korea should try to introduce humility as well as flexibility into the thinking of all G20 players," he added.74 (August 22, 2010, Korea Times)
+The experiences with the latest global economic crisis demonstrate that the thinking of policymakers from both the emerging countries and the advanced ones about good economic management have been flawed and that there is a